aslamdoctor/rearrange-woocommerce-products/README.md

 ## Plugin Demo

 [![Rearrange Woocommerce Products - Demo - WordPress Plugin](https://img.youtube.com/vi/3JFmaoYjZyE/0.jpg)](https://www.youtube.com/watch?v=3JFmaoYjZyE "Rearrange Woocommerce Products (V3) - Demo - WordPress Plugin")

-## Contribute

-If you want to fix a bug in the plugin or add new features, feel free to fork this repo and follow the `CONTRIBUTING.md` file for guidelines.